bluefireteam/audioplayers/example/README.md

 ### :warning: Swift project

-To use this plugin your xcode project must be converted to **"Current swift current syntax"** ( Edit/Convert/Current Swift syntax... )
+- this plugin is written in swift, so to use with in a Flutter/ObjC project, you need to convert the project to "Current swift syntax" ( Edit/Convert/current swift syntax)

-### :warning: iOS App Transport Security
+## :warning: iOS App Transport Security

 By default iOS forbids loading from non-https url.
 To cancel this restriction edit your .plist and add :